Skip to content

 Cloud Connections#

-Use + ADD to start the connection wizard for a supported provider.
-Use Search to filter connections by name or provider type.
+Next: click + ADD to run the connection wizard for a supported provider, then assign resources to schedules or environments as needed.

 Power Schedules#

-Use Power Schedules to automate cloud instance start and stop operations across AWS, Azure, Google Cloud, and Alibaba Cloud resources.
-Each cloud resource can belong to only one schedule.
-A schedule may contain multiple daily power-on and power-off triggers.
+Power Schedules automates cloud instance start and stop across AWS, Azure, Google Cloud, and Alibaba Cloud so idle resources are not left running.
+Each cloud resource can belong to only one schedule; a schedule may include multiple daily power-on and power-off triggers.

 Use Activate power schedule from list to activate a schedule.